-Spiders are beneficial insects, acting as population control of sorts for harmful insects.
-Some gardeners will purposely place certain spiders in their gardens to protect their vegetation.
-However, once spiders begin invading the living area that becomes a game changer for the humans in the environment.
+Spiders are beneficial insects, acting as population control for harmful insects.
+Some gardeners will purposely place certain spiders in their gardens to protect their vegetation; however, once spiders begin invading the living area, that becomes a game-changer for the humans in the environment.
 Even though not all spiders are harmful, most people don’t want them in their homes.
-Here are four common spiders in New Jersey.

 The Black Widow

-The black widow spider is considered a poisonous spider and its bite can cause a painful, even serious, reaction in humans.
+The black widow spider is considered a poisonous spider, and its bite can cause a painful, even severe, reaction in humans.
 Its body is shiny black with an orange or red mark on the underside of its abdomen.
 The mark may look like two triangles or have an hourglass shape.
-The female black widow can bite through human tissue and inject venom, causing a reaction that is quite painful.
+The black female widow can bite through human tissue and inject venom, causing a painful reaction.
 The male is unable to do this.
 While rarely fatal, the bite of the black widow can cause severe discomfort.
-If you are bitten, the sooner you can receive medical attention, the milder your symptoms will be – or they may be alleviated entirely.
+If you are bit, the sooner you receive medical attention, the milder your symptoms will be – or your symptoms may alleviate entirely.

 Yellow Sac Spider

 These aggressive but non-poisonous spiders are notorious for biting humans.
 Although a yellow sac spider bite is not poisonous or harmful, they cause an "intense stinging" pain similar to a hornet or wasp.
 The body of the yellow sac spider is pale yellow, and they are around a quarter of an inch.
 They spin papery, white sacks of silk, hence the name, and you may see them in corners, under shelves, along with ceilings, or behind pictures.

 - Pale yellow, tan, brown, or green